Dyson sucks ! (the best vacuum cleaner by genius inventor James Dyson)

 Bad product, worse company.
 My advice, buy something else.

-5. Laine Says:
+5. Laine says:

 My fiance kept going on and on about Dyson’s until I finally caved and we bought one.
 It’s brilliant and I love it.
 James Dyson is my hero.

-6. kempton Says:
+6. kempton says:

 @rebop